 Grant and other revenues.
 Grant and other revenues primarily have historically consisted of governmental and cooperative research grants, of which the Northwest Advanced Renewables Alliance grant, funded by the United States Department of Agriculture, comprised the majority of those revenues since 2014.
-After reviewing this arrangement, the Company has concluded that this grant consists of a non-reciprocal arrangement, and therefore, does not qualify as a contract pursuant to Topic 606 "Revenues from Contracts with Customers".
+This grant consists of a non-reciprocal arrangement, and therefore, does not qualify as a contract pursuant to ASC 606, Revenues from Contracts with Customers.
 Other revenues have included historically occasional short-term (less than one-year) consulting services and leases of certain storage facilities located at the Company's Luverne Facility.

-The following table sets forth the components of the Company's revenues between those generated from contracts with customers and those generated from arrangements that do not constitute a contract with a customer (in thousands):
+The following table sets forth the components of the Company's revenues between those generated from contracts with customers and those generated from arrangements that do not constitute a contract with a customer (in thousands).